Masqueur/pdsnd_github/README.md

       print("Sorry, " + city + " is not an allowed city.")
       city = input("What city do you want to look at?
 Chicago, New York City, or Washington: ")
 ```
 Since Washington does not have gender or Birth Year data, if/else code was added to prevent the script from attempting to load that which doesn't exist.
 If the column is present, it loads it.
-If it doesn't, an else statemnt can be used to display a message to inform the user the data doesn't exist:
+The `else` statement serves to offer the user an explanation for the absence of data, but isn't necessary.
 ```python
 if 'Gender' in df:
             print("Gender Counts:\n", df['Gender'].value_counts())